-For FY19, CHEP has purchased wood from suppliers that are registered as COC certified by the Forest Stewardship Council (FSC) or the Programme for the Endorsement of Forest Certification (PEFC). (see Glossary for definition of FSC and PEFC).
+For FY20, CHEP has purchased wood from suppliers that are registered as COC certified by the Forest Stewardship Council (FSC), the Programme for the Endorsement of Forest Certification (PEFC) and the Sustainable Forestry Initiative (SFI). (see Glossary for definition of FSC and PEFC).